-As a wholesaler and distributor, the inventory you sell flows through a vast network of businesses before getting to your warehouse.
+As a wholesaler and distributor, the inventory you sell flows through a vast network of businesses before getting to your warehouse and ultimately your customer.
 The movement of inventory is a constant activity that requires input from multiple sources throughout the supply chain.
 Once you receive inventory into your warehouse, the movement continues as you store, pick, pack and ship the product as part of your daily operations.
-It is during these stages of movement that an error may occur which can delay the process of getting product to your customers.
-To address these issues and determine an optimal process for managing inventory, it is important to first understand why errors occur by evaluating some key metrics such as the percentage of product returns.
+It is during these stages of movement that an error may occur which can delay the process of getting product to your customers, and ultimately result in returned items.
+To address these issues and determine an optimal process for managing inventory, it is important to first understand why errors occur by evaluating some key metrics around the percentage of product returns.
 Understanding the percentage of product that gets returned and then evaluating your processes for shipping product will help identify any internal issues with order management.
 Let’s explore further.

 If you have a high percentage of customer returns, it is important to identify why product is being returned.
 Common reasons include:

 - Defective or damaged product

 - The customer ordered the right item, but your company shipped the wrong item

 Taking a closer look at each of the above scenarios will help you determine ways to improve processes and decrease the percentage of returns.
 Automation through the implementation of proper software will also help better manage orders and inventory.
 ERP software is designed to manage not only inventory and accounting but also order entry and processing, invoicing, contact management, warehouse management and more.
 An all-in-one solution ensures you have access to data across all departments from within one database and in real-time.